-I must now introduce to you a class of animals peculiarly microscopic, since without our marvel-showing instrument they are wholly beyond the sphere of human cognisance.
-Yet they have been ever since its invention favourite objects with the microscopist; and I am free to confess that, among all the classes of animated beings, this of the Rotifera has been my own special delight.
-Their numerous and varied forms, often of remarkable symmetry and elegance, their swiftly-revolving wheels, their vigorous and sprightly motions, their curious habits and instincts, their complete organisation, and the ease and correctness with which this is discerned through their tissues, which have the transparent brilliance of the purest crystal,-all combine to impart a charm to the Wheel-bearers, which makes the observer hail their appearance in his drops of water with pleasure, and linger over them with unwearied delight.
+I MUST now introduce you to a class of animals peculiarly microscopic, since without our marvelshowing instrument they are wholly beyond the sphere of human cognizance.
+Yet they have been ever since its invention favourite objects with the microscopist; and I am free to confess that, among all the classes of animated beings, this of the Rotifera 1 has been my own special delight.
+Their numerous and varied forms, often of remarkable symmetry and elegance, their swiftly-revolving wheels, their vigorous and sprightly motions, their curious habits and instincts, their complete organization, and the ease and correctness with which this is discerned through their tissues, which have the transparent brilliance of the purest crystal-all combine to impart a charm to the Wheel-bearers, which makes the observer hail their appearance in his drops of water with pleasure, and linger over them with unwearied delight.